soojeong-park-ca/drum-kit-js30/README.md

 # JavaScript Drum Kit

-Drum kit built with Vanilla JavaScript.
+JS Drum Kit is a drum kit website built with Vanilla JavaScript.<br/>It's designed for you to play the drum kit using designated keys on the keyboard, so the website only works on PC at the moment.

 ## Table of contents